Data-driven feedforward control design for nonlinear systems: A control-oriented system identification approach: INTRODUCTION

 The aforementioned methods typically assume a known, physics--based model of the system.
-To account for unknown or complex to model dynamics, data--driven techniques have been explored in combination with artificial intelligence, e.g., neural network (NN) models~\cite{Sorensen1999}, physics--informed neural networks~\cite{Bolderman2022b}, or physics--guided neural network (PGNN) models~\cite{Bolderman2021} and other hybrid model structures~\cite{Chou2023}.
-However, due to the non--invertibility of (PG)NN models, these approaches generally adopt an identification of the inverse system directly.
-Thereby, the objective function minimized during the identification is not related to the reference tracking objective.
-In~\cite{Aarnoudse2021}, a control--relevant identification cost function, which filters the inverse model error with a linear model of the process sensitivity was proposed to mitigate this issue.
-To the best of the authors' knowledge, a framework for feedforward control design for nonlinear systems that quantifies the relation between the identification error and the resulting tracking error is not yet available.
+To account for unknown dynamics, data--driven techniques have been explored in combination with artificial intelligence, e.g., neural network (NN) models~\cite{Sorensen1999}, physics--informed neural networks and physics--guided neural network (PGNN) models~\cite{Bolderman2021}, other hybrid model structures~\cite{Chou2023}, or Gaussian processes~\cite{Jilles2022}.